shadiakiki1986/MDBtoMySQL/README.md

 # MDBtoMySQL

-Bash script that automates MS Access to MySQL, data migration.
+Bash script that automates MS Access to MySQL data migration using [mdbtools](https://github.com/brianb/mdbtools).

 ## Aim of the project